-With its tiny body, flip-up touchscreen and a range of selfie modes such as Soft Skin and Slimming, the LX10 has plenty of appeal for those wanting to capture themselves with ease.
+With its tiny body, flip-up touchscreen and a range of selfie modes such as Soft Skin and Slimming, the LX15 (also known as the LX10 in some places) has plenty of appeal for those wanting to capture themselves with ease.
 And that's all before you get to the guts of the camera, which themselves are pretty solid: a large, 1in sensor, 4K video recording, and a lens that has a bright aperture of f/1.4 at the wide end, to help with blurring backgrounds and low-light shooting.
 The fact that it has a relatively short zoom lens might put some off, but this does at least help it to remain pocketable.

 A stylish and well-featured body, with a range of smart accessories too

 Type: Mirrorless | Sensor: Micro Four Thirds | Megapixels: 16.1MP | Lens mount: Micro Four Thirds | Screen: 3-inch tilting touchscreen, 1,037,000 dots | Continuous shooting speed: 8.6fps | Max video resolution: 4K | User level: Beginner